DeclanZBolster/PatternAnalysis-2025/recognition/VQVAE4699287/README.md

 | typing_extensions| 4.15.0 |

 ## Improvements and shortcomings
 Although the final two attempts did meet the SSIM requirement, the rise in loss in general was concerning and not expected of the model.
-At the very least it stabilised as the epochs progressed in the final attempt, and it was identified across both instances that it was VQ loss.
-Therefore, the codebook
+At the very least it stabilised as the epochs progressed in both attempts although at a better loss in attempt 4, and it was identified across both instances that it was VQ loss.
+Therefore, the codebook was experiencing some instability.

-(POTENTIALLY ALSO TALKING ABOUT HAVING A BETTER LEARNING RATE SCHEDULER)
+This is a general consequence of having a codebook with a greater diversity of vectors for discrete latent representation, which is difficulty training although yielding relatively high accuracy.

-(ALSO TALK ABOUT THE ATTEMPTS 3 AND 4 AND HOW THEY BOTH ACHIEVE )
+Consequently, potentially investigation the perplexity of the model to determine how much of the codebook is being used, and if the increased number of embeddings are strictly necessary.
+Additionally, the use of the learning rate scheduler reduceLROnPlateau may be effective when the learning rate plateaus.

-## Replication (finished)
+## Replication

 1. Download HipMRI data locally (the slices, not the segmentations).

 2. Open train.py and replace the pathway variables with the file locations of the train and validation nifti files you have previously downloaded.
+Also, include the paths of the outputs for both the test as well as training and validation parts of the project

 3. Run train.py, everything needed is already in __main__.

 4. The best model will be saved subsequently as "model.pth", which will be loaded in predict.py automatically.
 Replace the test set file location with where you have locally saved the test file of nifti files.
+Then replace the out directory with the file location intended for the reconstructions to be sent to

-5. Run predict.py
+5. Run predict.py,

 ## References